 We offer the following guidelines for winter storage of dahlia tubers.

-Store tubers in saw dust, pine shavings or vermiculite to protect from moisture - It is a balancing act.
+• Store tubers in peat moss, soil mix and/or vermiculite to protect from moisture - It is a balancing act.
 You want your tubers to remain plump and not dry and shrivel.
 AND you want to protect your tubers from cold and rot.
 If this is all new, we suggest not just putting them in a dark corner and hoping for the best.
 Check on them throughout winter and see if your storage method and place of storage is working

 View Transition Farm Dahlia Tuber Collection